Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

 We now partition the polygon $\mathcal{F}$ into a set of $\Oh{s}$ trapezoids using vertical lines.
 More precisely, we apply a vertical cut going through vertex $v$ for each vertex $v$.
 Since the transformed shape contains an axis-aligned unit square, non-vertical sides of each trapezoid cannot intersect the same stripe.

-This leaves us in similar situation as before: boundaries of stripes partition each trapezoid into few ($\Oh{s}$ for every trapezoid) parts and every part can be assigned to bottom or top boundary of some stripe.
-Each such part is either rectangle with both side at the boundaries of the stripe or trapezoid with single side at boundary of stripe and two sides perpendicular to that boundary (see Figure \ref{fig:trapezoids}).
+We use the same division of plane into horizontal stripes as in the unit-square case.
+The boundaries of stripes partition each trapezoid into few ($\Oh{s}$ for every trapezoid) parts.
+In total, there are at most $\Oh{s^2}$ parts of the polygon and let us assume that \Mark operation will deal with every part of the polygon separately.
+But each part has now a similar property as before -- it can be assigned either to bottom or top boundary of some stripe.
+Each part is either a rectangle with both sides at the boundaries of the stripe or a trapezoid with single side at boundary of stripe and two sides perpendicular to that boundary (see Figure \ref{fig:trapezoids}).